redwoodjs/redwoodjs-com-archive/docs/testing.md

 * `comments.test.js`
 * `comments.scenarios.js`

 Only the posts scenarios will be present in the database when running the `posts.test.js` and only comments scenarios will be present when running `comments.test.js`.
-And within those scenarios, only the `standard` scenario will be loaded for each test unless you specify a different named scenario to use instead.
+And within those scenarios, only the `standard` scenario will be loaded for each test unless you specify a differently named scenario to use instead.

 During the run of any single test, there is only every one scenario's worth of data present in the database: users.standard *or* users.incomplete.

 ## Wrapping Up

 So that's the world of testing according to Redwood.
 Did we miss anything?
 Can we make it even more awesome?
-Stop by [the community](https://community.redwoodjs.com) and ask questions, or if you've thought of a way to make this doc even better then [open a PR](https://github.com/redwoodjs/redwood/pulls).
+Stop by [the community](https://community.redwoodjs.com) and ask questions, or if you've thought of a way to make this doc even better then [open a PR](https://github.com/redwoodjs/redwoodjs.com/pulls).

 Now go out and create (and test!) something amazing!